jiang-qc/Capstone_Project/Daily_Log/README.md

 ## 2022/05/13
 - I attended the Scott Mackie's talk about working in Amazon online.
 - We had a meeting to discuss the what we should present on the meeting with Jungyeul.
+- I used pysrt to extract the transcript and duration of each course and made them a dataframe.